quintel/documentation/README.markdown

 ![Active slider with share](https://f.cloud.github.com/assets/1303760/1733125/deb716b8-632f-11e3-97bd-032db6dfe9b9.png)

-Sliders can be moved by either
+Sliders can be moved by either:

 * **dragging** the slider itself (using the mouse)
 * **clicking** the minus and plus signs that appear when the mouse hovers over a slider